 Health Related Quality of Life (HRQoL) consists of at least four broad domains that can affect or be affected by one's condition and/or treatment: physical, psychological (including the behavioural), social and spiritual functioning.
 Physical functioning refers to the ability to perform activities of daily living, as well as physical symptoms resulting from the illness itself or from treatment.
 The psychological domain refers to the impact an illness has on people's emotional well-being.
 It may also refer to cognitive aspects; people's understanding of their illness, their attitudes, values, motivations, coping strategies, their intentions and expectations.
 The behavioural aspect looks at how behaviour can impact health and well-being through, for example, unhealthy habits or coping behaviours.
 The social domain refers to cultural influences to health, the environment people live in, their socioeconomic status, family relationships, their relationship with their health care professionals and social support.
 The spiritual explores people's sense of meaning and purpose or religious beliefs and coping strategies.
 Adjusting to an illness is a process that begins when symptoms first appear, continues throughout the course of the illness and responds to changes in your illness across time.
 HRQoL is a very subjective experience and is different for each individual.
 These domains also tend to interact, go hand in hand or influence each other in many different ways.
 Indeed, the path to improved quality of life can be complex.
 That's why Health Psychologists consider all known factors that may drive health related adjustment and well-being in long-term illness, and that is also why I usually take a holistic, flexible and integrative approach to therapy that adapts to the unique needs of each specific client, as opposed to using one therapeutic method alone.
 So, let's look at each aspect in more detail and where psychological interventions or therapy might help.

 For most people, living with a chronic illness is a stressful experience.
-The psychological aspect of HRQoL refers to emotions such as anxiety, depression, anger, grief, shame, guilt, self-esteem and so on.
+The psychological aspect of HRQoL refers to emotions such as anxiety, depression, anger, grief, shame, guilt, as well as self-esteem and self-efficacy.
 It may also refer to the cognitive aspects such as health related beliefs, attitudes, values, motivations, coping strategies, intentions and expectations and these are, in turn, linked to your emotional well-being and quality of life.
 Having to face future uncertainties, deal with pain that never seems to get better, or perhaps not getting the care that you need, is pretty stressful.
 Living with anxiety when facing daily health struggles can be very debilitating, especially if you end up isolated from friends, are unable to meet work commitments or don't have a very good support network.
 You may feel like you've lost all meaning or purpose in life.
 You may have chronic pain that you find hard to manage, a relentless fatigue and brain fog.
 You may feel very angry about your lot in life.
 Indeed, people with chronic illness often have a lot to be angry about!
 You may constantly come up against people who show little understanding of your problems or you may turn the anger inwards, blaming yourself for your difficulties.
 Anger can be a helpful motivator, yet, it can also make pain seem more intolerable.
 Finding ways to manage stress and cope effectively with these emotions is therefore important.
 People don't often associate chronic illness with grief but the realization that life will never be what it was, and the future is not what you thought it would be, is a major loss.
 Any dreams you may have had and any plans you might have made have fallen on the wayside.
 No one has died, yet that's grief, right there!
 Grief is a normal part of living with a long-term illness and is not something that goes away a few weeks after diagnosis (and a diagnosis can sometimes be a relief for some) but can be a resurfacing cloud that surrounds you as life takes you in a direction you never wanted to go.
 Grief is something you may have to revisit and process many times as the years go by, perhaps when faced with new health challenges and symptoms.

 Health psychologists also explore the behaviour of an individual in relation to their physical health and symptoms.
 Some behaviours are simply unhelpful habits and these can determine how well people adjust to their condition and physical symptoms.
 As mentioned above, someone, for example, with type II diabetes, may have a hard time sticking to a recommended diet and may, as a result, end up with some pretty serious, and even life threatening, health conditions.
 Another with cardiovascular disease may continue a sedentary lifestyle despite knowing that it's detrimental to their wellbeing and longevity.
 Indeed, health psychologists explore what prevents and motivates people to change behaviours like eating a healthier diet, moving their bodies or following a doctor’s instructions.
 Basically, we work with some clients to achieve behavioural change and thereby a better overall health status.